Are you new to Texas Choir Camp? Have a question? You might find the answer below. Tap or click a question to reveal more information.

 The Texas Conference Choir Clinic, Inc. is a 501(c)(3) publicly supported non-profit corporation and is managed by a 40 member Board of Directors.
 The Executive Committee includes:

-Dean Elect: Lindsay Smith
+Dean: Lindsay Smith

 Registrar: Catherine Bost